For a faster, more profitable home sale

-Activated charcoal absorbs pet odors, mildewy smells, chlorine, human waste, etc. You can buy activated charcoal in many forms; loose, in filters, bulk, or in hanging deodorizers such as the, “Innofresh Activated Charcoal Pet Odor Absorber.”
+Activated charcoal absorbs pet odors, mildew smells, chlorine, human waste, etc. You can buy activated charcoal in many forms; loose, in filters, bulk, or in hanging deodorizers such as the, “Innofresh Activated Charcoal Pet Odor Absorber.”

 Put activated charcoal near pet cages, litter boxes, garbage cans, diaper pails, gym bags, empty closets, smelly garages, attics, basements, smelly shoes, refrigerator, freezer-- you name it.
-Activated charcoal will last up to 2 months.
+Replace after 2 months.

 If you have cigarette build-up in your house, you'll need to scrub your walls and ceilings with a mixture of TSP (trisodium phosphate) and hot water.

 For cigarette-saturated furniture, air your upholstered furniture outside and give it a good shampoo.
 Let it dry in the sun if possible.

 Cigarette infused draperies will need to be dry cleaned and carpets shampooed.

 For smelly garage floor oil spots, use a grease-cutting cleaner like “Goo Gone Grease Cutting All Purpose Cleaner” to clean.
 You can buy this product at any home supply center or hardware store.

 Or sprinkle kitty litter or sawdust on the grease stains-- let it set for 24 hours.
 Sweep up, then wash with a power washer and/or degreaser to remove any remaining residue.

 Go straight to the source of the odor by getting rid of mold and mildew.
 If you suspect that you may have a toxic mold, like black mold, be sure to have it tested by an expert if the mold covers more than 10 square feet.